 This interactive artwork is designed to inspire and invite the public to consider joining efforts for recycling in Zambia and helping to rid the city of unwanted plastic bottles.

-With almost no individual redeemable value, plastic containers and bottles are awash in Livingstone like most other cities.
-Almakyo had the vision to create an artwork that invited participation in the needed clean-up by welding the elephant as an open structure so that it would become a drop-off center for collected plastic with the results of participation constantly on display.
+With almost no individual redeemable value, Livingston is awash with plastic containers and bottles like most other cities in Zambia.
+Almakyo had the vision to create installation artwork that invited participation in the town’s much needed plastic cleanup.
+He welded a large elephant to be an open structure that could become a drop-off center for collecting plastic bottles.
+This displayed the growing pile of plastic while promoting active participation.

-I was inspired by this approach to using a public artwork for raising awareness about the need to solve an environmental problem through creative recycling in Zambia.
+I was inspired by this approach for using public artwork for raising awareness about the need to solve an environmental problem through creative recycling in Zambia.

 Starting a Compost System at WayiWayi

 Being a lifelong disciple of Robert Rodale and the organic gardening movement, I take a my personal commitment to recycling and composting seriously.
 I can hardly remember a time when recycling kitchen scraps into compost was not part of my daily routine.
-I have witnessed numerous gardens transformed from weak, depleted soil to rich, productive loam by adding organic material to the mix.
-At home, I invite my neighbors to contribute by dumping grass clippings and fallen leaves onto my compost pile instead of giving them to the garbage collectors.
+I have witnessed numerous gardens transformed from weak, depleted soil to rich and productive loam by adding organic material to the mix.
+At home, I invite my neighbors to contribute by dumping their grass clippings and fallen leaves to my compost pile instead of giving them to the garbage collectors.